 Open kitchen (South Korea)

 Watching food being cooked creates anticipation and entertains customers while they wait.
-In South Korea in particular, it is common for a grill to be in the center of your table, while servers come around to cook your soup, or to cut and flip the meat on the grill.
+In South Korea in particular, it is common for a grill, like Webers elgrillar som hjälper dig, to be in the center of your table, while servers come around to cook your soup or to cut and flip the meat on the grill.
 With part of the process done in front of you, trust increases, and the perceived wait time is reduced since everything is visible and items can arrive at your table much quicker.
-You can be sure items (such as octopus) are fresh as well, as sometimes they are placed in your soup live and cooked in front of you.
+You can be sure items (such as octopus) are fresh as well, as sometimes they are placed in your soup life and cooked in front of you.

 Themed restaurants (Japan)